creme332/centos-scripts/vpn-lab/README.md

 - 2 VMs: 1 server, 1 client
 - Root privileges and internet connectivity
-- Bridge networking mode enabled on both VMs
+- NAT mode enabled on both VMs (other modes may work but have not been tested)
-- Client can ping server
+- Client must be able to ping server

 ## Installation